Mount Ainos Kefalonia

-Lixouri is the second-largest town on the island of Kefalonia.
+Lixouri Kefalonia is the second-largest town of the island.
 The town sits right across the bay from Argostoli, the island’s capital.
 You can reach Lixouri by car or by a short ferry ride from Argostoli.
 The ferry takes about 30 minutes and runs often during the day.
-Lixouri is a charming town with a […]
+Lixouri is a charming town with a relaxed […]

 Read More